Set Up A Powerful Email Marketing Campaign

 Decide on how often you want to send your newsletter

 Email newsletters can be sent daily, weekly, bi-weekly, or monthly.
 Depending on your site, there may be a recommended option.
-Ultimately, the frequency of your emails rely on availability, commitment, timing, and the amount of content available.
+Ultimately, the frequency of your emails relies on availability, commitment, timing, and the amount of content available.
 After you know when’s best to send your email, you can see major sales from it with as many as 66 percent of consumers online having previously made a purchased based on an email message, according to the Direct Marketing Association .

 Deciding what goes into your newsletter